lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/mdanalysis/mdanalysis-tutorial.rst

 .. container:: figurelegend

     Figure: Position of the *atom1* along time.
-The size of the disks is proportional to the frame id.
+The size of the disks is proportional to the frame ID.

 .. figure:: ../figures/level1/breaking-a-carbon-nanotube/CNT_dark.webp
     :alt: carbon nanotube image in vacuum